HasanAnorov/KanoRAT/README.md

 ## Key features (non-actionable)

-- Permission-gated device metadata extraction: Android `Build.*` fields, Android_ID placeholder, SDK level, brand/model, etc.
-- Link logs: short URL that, when clicked by a consenting browser, records request metadata (IP, UA).
+- Link logs: agent URL - http://example.agent.url/, when clicked by the target, an HTTP request will be sent to the Server and display the Agent browser.
+The server will extract important information from metadata and store it.
+KanoRAT's Link logs section will retrieve the target's metadata and show us visually.
 - KanoRTC dashboard: lists clients, status (online/offline), and “Acquired Data” categories.
 - WorkManager-based scheduling to simulate deferred telemetry uploads (network-aware).
 - Localization (English + Russian) and theme toggle (light/dark).